webmastersmith/pixx/README.md

 ### Multiple Types

 - Uses the `picture` and `source` element with the `srcset` and `sizes` attributes.
-- Same advantages as Resolution Switching, with the added benefit of multiple formats.
+- **Multiple image types**.
+Browsers can choose what image **size** and **type** to download based on the device viewport and pixel density.
 - Fallback is `img` element.
 - **Pros**
-  - Use new and highly optimized image formats, with fallback formats for browsers that don't support them.
+  - Use new and highly optimized image types, with fallback, for browsers that don't support them.
 - **Cons**
   - Code can be complex.
   - Order matters.
 Browser takes the first truthy value.